tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/routes/api/index/new.rst

 **Parameters:**

 * body - Specification for creating a new index.
-The provided object should comply with the IndicesCreateRequest type defined within the client API.
+The provided object should comply with the IndicesCreateRequest type argument defined for ``client.indices.create()`` within the client API.

   e.g.: